 Save weeks of up-front research and avoid costly mistakes with our free FastStart Consultation.

 "I just used Software Advice and they saved me a ton of time with the process of evaluating Applicant Tracking Systems.
 I told them my requirements and 'nice to haves' and they sent me a list of a handful of systems that they recommended I check out first.
 They were quick, efficient and it was FREE.
 I highly recommend them."
 Nicole Stimac

 "No pressure sales.
 Listened to my wants and needs.
 Recommended appropriate software.
 Put the suppliers in touch with me.
 Followed up to ensure I was happy and taken care of."
 Melissa Vasas

 "Very knowledgable & helpful consultant listened to what I needed; knew industry offerings and provided solutions of which I was unaware."
 Barbara Marks

-A Learning Management System (LMS) automates the administration, testing, tracking and reporting of employee training courses.
-This guide will help help you navigate the LMS software market and make an informed buying decision for your business.
+A Learning Management System (LMS) automates the administration, testing, tracking and reporting of learner progress through online courses.
+This guide will help help you navigate the LMS software market and make an informed buying decision for your organization.

 Here’s what we’ll cover:

-LMS software gives companies everything they need to manage employee training programs.
-Using an LMS, companies can create training curricula to educate employees and allow them to demonstrate competencies or gain certification in areas relevant to their role.
+LMS software gives educational institutions and businesses everything they need to manage online learning programs.
+Using an LMS, organizations can create curricula to educate students and/or employees, and allow them to demonstrate competencies or gain certification in areas relevant to their role.

 Before purchasing a system, you should assess what kind of buyer you are.
 The majority of buyers fall into one of these categories: